johandry/finder2d/README.md

 ### LoadMatrix

 The gRPC method `LoadMatrix` is to load into the Finder2D the frame or source matrix and the image or target matrix.

 The request is a JSON object with the matrix type (`"name"`) and the matrix object only with the content (`"matrix": {"content": "...."}`).
 The frame is identified by a `0` and the image by a `1`.

-The responce only contain the API version number, if there was an error it will be in the response.
+The response only contain the API version number, if there was an error it will be in the response.

 The REST/HTTP route is `/api/v1/matrixes/{name}` with the HTTP method `POST`.

 Using `curl` and `jq`: